1. The capital city of the ancient Pandya dynasty was ____________.

 Explanation: Madurai was their capital, located in modern Tamil Nadu.

-96. The Pandya dynasty symbolized:
+96. The Pandya dynasty symbolized ____________.

 A) Maritime trade and cultural patronage